Wheezy Caching comes with the following cache implementations:

 cache = MemcachedClient(pool)

-You can specify key encoding function by passing key_encode argument that must be a callable that does key encoding.
+You can specify a key encoding function by passing a key_encode argument that must be a callable that does key encoding.
 By default string_encode() is applied.

-All arguments passed to client_factory() are the same as to original Client from pylibmc.
+All arguments passed to client_factory() are the same as those passed to the original Client from pylibmc.
 Default client factory configures pylibmc Client to use binary protocol, tcp_nodelay and ketama algorithm.

-Since pylibmc implementation is not thread safe it requires pooling, so we do here.
+Since pylibmc implementation is not thread safe it requires pooling, as we do here.
 EagerPool holds a number of pylibmc instances.

-Memcached has some restrictions concerning keys used.
-Text protocol requires a valid key contain only ASCII characters except space (0x20), carriage return (0x0d), line feed (0x0a) since these characters are meaningful in text protocol.
+Memcached has some restrictions concerning the keys used.
+Text protocol requires a valid key that contains only ASCII characters except space (0x20), carriage return (0x0d), and line feed (0x0a), since these characters are meaningful in text protocol.
 Key length is restricted to 250.

-You can specify key encoding function by passing key_encode argument to memcache and/or pylibmc cache factory.
+You can specify the key encoding function to use, by passing the key_encode argument to memcache and/or pylibmc cache factory.

 CacheDependency introduces a wire between cache items so they can be invalidated via a single operation, thus simplifying code necessary to manage dependencies in cache.